bsao17/serverless/README.md

 # <h1 style="color: red">Warning⚠️</h1>

-## finally you do what google says and prefer to use firestore because it is more practical and simpler !
+## finally do what google says and prefer to use firestore because it is more practical and simpler !